Skip to main contentScroll Top

 Ayutthaya Historical Park Tour with 6 Temples

 Why these 6 temples?
-This is the question I am answering now.
-Knowing that there are a significant number of these ruins, the idea is to discover some that are sufficiently interesting and above all different, because in the end, too many temples can give an "overdose" effect.
+This is the question I will now answer for you.
+Knowing that there are a significant number of ruins, the idea is to discover a variety that is sufficiently interesting and, above all, different, because in the end, too many temples can quickly give an "overdose" effect.

 ayutthaya historical park map